-Located in the middle of the Old Town of Lijiang, Mu Fu Mansion is an exceptional building complex with a combination of Ming and Naxi style and a rich museum of the history and culture of Lijiang.
+Located in the middle of the Old Town, Mu Fu Mansion is an exceptional building complex with a combination of Ming and Naxi styles and a museum of Lijiang's rich history and culture.

 Traditional Ancient Dwellings of Dayan Old Town

-Dayan is the center of the Old Town of Lijiang, firstly built in the late 13th century.
+Dayan is the center of the Old Town of Lijiang, first built in the late 13th century.

-Besides the perfect combination of different ethnic styles, there are over 300 ancient bridges from different dynasties.
+Besides the perfect combination of different ethnic styles, there are over 300 ancient bridges from various dynasties.

 Buildings of different times (basically Ming and Qing Dynasties) and styles, surrounded by rivers and bridges, formed the beautiful Dayan Old Town.

-Traditional Ancient Dwellings and Lanes of Dayan Old Town in Lijiang, Photo by Liu Jianwei.
+Traditional Ancient Dwellings and Lanes of Dayan Old Town, Photo by Liu Jianwei.

 Black Dragon Pond or Heilong Tan

-Firstly built in the year 1737, Black Dragon Pond, also named Yuquan Park that consists of ancient temples, bridges, and other buildings, is a beautiful pond near the Old Town of Lijiang.
+First built in 1737, Black Dragon Pond, also named Yuquan Park, consists of ancient temples, bridges, and other buildings, is a beautiful pond near the Old Town of Lijiang.

-Black Dragon Pond or Heilong Tan of the Old Town of Lijiang, Photo by Shi Xiongfei.
+Black Dragon Pond or Heilong Tan, Photo by Shi Xiongfei.

 Shuhe Housing Cluster or Shuhe Old Town

-Shuhe used to be a market town on the Ancient Tea Horse Road (in Chinese is Chama Gudao), an ancient commercial road for businessmen to trade tea and horse on the southwest border since the Tang Dynasty (618 — 907).
+Shuhe used to be a market town on the Ancient Tea Horse Road (in Chinese Chama Gudao), an ancient commercial road for businessmen to trade tea and horses on the southwest border since the Tang Dynasty (618 — 907).

-Roofs and Layout of Traditional Ancient Dwellings of Shuhe Housing Cluster or Shuhe Old Town in Lijiang, Photo by Liu Zhuming.
+Roofs and Layout of Traditional Ancient Dwellings of Shuhe Housing Cluster or Shuhe Old Town, Photo by Liu Zhuming.

 Baisha Housing Cluster or Baisha Old Town

-Before the native chieftain moved to Dayan Old Town in 1383, Baisha was the first political, economic and cultural center of Lijiang.
+Before the native chieftain moved to Dayan Old Town in 1383, Baisha was Lijiang's first political, economic, and cultural center.

-Mural "Rulai Shijing Tu" in Baisha Housing Cluster of Lijiang, Photo by Jiang Ke.
+Mural "Rulai Shijing Tu" in Baisha Housing Cluster, Photo by Jiang Ke.

-Jade Dragon Snow Mountain or Yulong Xueshan of Lijiang, Photo by Cui Yongjiang.
+Jade Dragon Snow Mountain or Yulong Xueshan, Photo by Cui Yongjiang.

-Blue Moon Valley or Lanyue Gu of Lijiang, Photo by Liu Zhuming.
+Blue Moon Valley or Lanyue Gu, Photo by Liu Zhuming.

-Danxia Landform of Laojun Mountain in Lijiang, Photo by Dachuang Karma.
+Danxia Landform of Laojun Mountain, Photo by Dachuang Karma.

-Lugu Lake or Lugu Hu of Lijiang, Photo by XSFAN STUDIO.
+Lugu Lake or Lugu Hu, Photo by XSFAN STUDIO.

-Tiger Leaping Gorge or Hutiao Xia of Lijiang, Photo by Adu.
+Tiger Leaping Gorge or Hutiao Xia, Photo by Adu.

-Lashi Lake or Lashi Hai Plateau Wetland Nature Reserve, Photo from Official Site of Lijiang.
+Lashi Lake or Lashi Hai Plateau Wetland Nature Reserve, Photo from Official Site.

-Ninety-nine Dragon Ponds or Jiushijiu Longtan, Photo from Official Site of Lijiang.
+Ninety-nine Dragon Ponds or Jiushijiu Longtan, Photo from Official Site.

-The First Bend of Yangtze River or Changjiang Diyi Wan, Photo from Official Site of Lijiang.
+The First Bend of Yangtze River or Changjiang Diyi Wan, Photo from Official Site.